IntelliTect/tidier/stylelint/README.md

 ## Installation

 > **Note:**
-> tidier-tslint will soon be hosted as a stand-alone NPM package with proper versioning.
+> tidier-stylelint will soon be hosted as a stand-alone NPM package with proper versioning.

 **via NPM**: